 We are all aware of all the different types of cameras that can be found on the market and at what kind of users they are usually targeted at, but the most expensive ones are usually those that manage to excel both at image quality and at shooting very large sequences of photos in a very little time.
 Those types of cameras are usually best suited for professional photographers who need fast and reliable tool that will do the job 99% of the time and so far, to get such a camera, most of them had to accept that it will take a bulky DSLR to achieve the level of performance they need and that any notions of portability had to be thrown out the window.

 Well, since times are constantly changing, and technology is improving with each passing year, it was just a matter of time before someone managed to design a camera that is powerful and portable at the same time.
 It’s no surprise to us that the company that managed to create such a device is Sony, an undisputed king of full-frame mirrorless cameras.
-The camera in question is the Sony Alpha a9, and it was made to directly compete with the likes of Canon’s 1D X Mark II and Nikon D5 DSLRs but at a much lower price point.
+The camera in question is the Sony Alpha a9, which was successor of Sony Alpha A7.
+It was made to directly compete with the likes of Canon’s 1D X Mark II and Nikon D5 DSLRs but at a much lower price point.
 Aside from a lot of its features that enable it to be fast enough to compete with those high-grade cameras, it has another trick up its sleeve that makes it stand out from those cameras, and that’s its video mode.

 While those DSLRs are capable of producing very respectable footage, the a9 brings a lot of functions to the table that will also make it an interesting camera for those that are just interested in recording videos and that puts it high above a lot of other cameras regarding versatility.
 Now, to be clear, we’re not saying that the Sony Alpha a9 will automatically be able to replace well-equipped DSLRs similarly, but will certainly pique the interest of those that are thinking of going mirrorless and were waiting for a camera like this that can perform at the same level as their full frame DSLRs.